 Jaime Casap will be the first speaker in the 2018-2019 Discover Science Lecture Series.
-Casap is the Education Evangelist at Google, a unique role specifically designed to evangelize the power and potential of technology and the web to enable and support students in pursuit of inquiry-based learning.
+Casap is an Education Evangelist at Google.
+This unique role is specifically designed to evangelize the power and potential of technology and the web to enable and support students in pursuit of inquiry-based learning.

-The lecture will touch on how Generation Z is the first truly native digital generation, never knowing a world without constant connectivity.
+The Aug.
+22 lecture is free and open to the public and will touch on how Generation Z is the first truly native digital generation, never knowing a world without constant connectivity.
 Casap will discuss a more student-centric education model with technology as the enabling and supporting mechanism for millennials headed to college.
 The lecture will examine the renewed focus on developing critical skills such as problem-solving, collaboration, iteration and global competency.

-Casap experienced first-hand how the power of education and technology can offer a way out of poverty and violence.
-Growing up in Hell's Kitchen, New York, he had been shot at and knew the struggles of living impoverished.
+Growing up in New York, Casap experienced first-hand how the power of education and technology can offer a way out of poverty and violence.
 Education became his way out of that life and now he sees how technology can further enhance learning opportunities.

 In addition to his role at Google, Casap teaches a 10th-grade communications class at the Phoenix Coding Academy, a computer science public school he helped launch.
-He often guest lectures at Arizona State University and was recently named the ASU GSV 2018 Innovator of Color.
+He often guest lectures at Arizona State University, and was recently named the ASU Global Silicon Valley 2018 Innovator of Color for leading global innovations in the learning and talent world.
 He received an Honorary Doctorate of Humanities from Felician University.